Degeneration of log Calabi-Yau pairs via log canonical places: Introduction

-where $v_0$ is the canonical valuation, $E_\infty$ is the natural extension of some prime divisor $E$ over $X$, and $E$ is an lc place of $(X,\Delta)$. \end{theorem}

-In Section \ref{sec: g-global correspondence}, we will generalize Theorem \ref{thm: main1} for weakly special test configurations with reduced central fibers, and establish a correspondence between weakly special collections (see Definition \ref{g-lc blowup}) and weakly special test configurations\footnote{The weakly special test configurations in Section \ref{sec: g-global correspondence} allow reduced central fibers, while we only consider those with integral central fibers in Section \ref{sec: local correspondence} and Section \ref{sec: global correspondence}.} (see Definition \ref{g-wtc}).
+In Section \ref{sec: g-global correspondence}, we will generalize Theorem \ref{thm: main1} for weakly special test configurations with reduced central fibers, and establish a correspondence between weakly special collections (see Definition \ref{g-lc blowup}) and weakly special semi-test configurations (see Definition \ref{defn: tc}).